bdoestech/bdoestech/README.md

 ###

-🤖 I love learning about and making machine learning systems.\
+🤖 I love doing random software projects.\
-💻 I am constantly seeking out new technologies and learning about them.\
-🤝 I am open to collaborating with others on various projects, particularly those related to machine learning or areas that I have yet to explore.\
+💻 Always seeking to learn.\
-🌟 In my leisure time, I enjoy exploring a variety of media and finding new sources of inspiration for projects.
+🌟 In my free time, I enjoy exploring a wide variety of media and finding new sources of inspiration for projects.
 ###

 <h2 align="center">My Stats</h2>